apache/wicket-site/learn/examples/navomatic.md

 as automatic links.
 Ordinarily, you would need to create link components and attach them to your page manually, but anchor links that are marked as automatic are parsed and hooked up to link components for you, as appropriate.
-The italicizing behavior is also automatic.
-Since Wicket knows which page is current, it removes the anchor link tag for any link that points to the current page (since the link would be useless) and italicizes the link text.
+Since Wicket knows which page is current, it removes the href attribute for any link that points to the current page (since the link would be useless).

 ### web.xml ###